keanecjy/CS3219-TaskB/README.md

 [![Build Status](https://app.travis-ci.com/keane-123/cs3219-taskb.svg?token=MaHWy7usFLCw5aP2t2ft&branch=master)](https://app.travis-ci.com/keane-123/cs3219-taskb)

+The endpoint can be accessed at https://cs3219-taskb-postgres.herokuapp.com/ Deployment is automated through the use of heroku and travis.
+Each push into the master branch triggers travis, which runs both CI and CD.

 ## Setting up
 1. Create a `.env` file at the root of the directory and copy the content of `.env.example` to `.env` Change the user and password of the database accordingly.
 2. Run `npm i` to install the dependencies.